Sanix-Darker/rtmp-streamer/README.md

 sh ./shells/build_and_start.sh
 ```

-MICRON is composed in 2 main server, the rtmp server for the streaming and the HTTP-FLV server, available on:
+RTMP-STREAMER is composed in 2 main server, the rtmp server for the streaming and the HTTP-FLV server, available on:

 - rtmp://127.0.0.1:1935/application/sessionid for the stream.
 - http://127.0.0.1:8080/application/sessionid.flv for the flv serve.

-## To test streams with ffmpeg
+## To test streams with ffmpeg manually

 - Run the camera stream :